A Degree in Agricultural Education & Communications

 The Agricultural Education and Communications Department offers two majors: Interdisciplinary Agriculture and Agricultural Communications.
 Students majoring in Interdisciplinary Agriculture for the B.S. degree may choose from two tracks: teacher certification or agricultural leadership.

-The teacher certification track involves courses from many departments in the College of Agricultural Sciences and Natural Resources.
+The teacher certification track involves courses from many departments in the Davis College of Agricultural Sciences & Natural Resources.
 Elective courses can be selected in areas of special interest.
 Job placement in high schools, cooperative extension and community colleges offers a life-long career for many graduates and alternative employment opportunities for others.
 Students seeking teacher certification may also receive a degree in another agricultural area and, with proper planning, receive certification in agricultural education.
 Students seeking teacher certification should also refer to the section entitled "Teacher Education."

 The agricultural leadership track prepares students to enter a broad array of careers either in the public sector (legislative assistants, agricultural agencies) or private sector (training and development, management or sales in agricultural, food, and natural resource industries).
 This degree is also recommended for students interested in continued studies in professional schools such as Law or Business Administration).